 A search tool to locate occupational therapists near you with a specialisation in driving.
 Select 'driving' in the 'area of practice' drop-down and type your suburb in the search box to find occupational therapists near you.

-Advice for people supporting someone with dementia on how to have tough conversations about driving and when to stop.
+Advice on how to have tough conversations about driving and when to stop.
 It includes a downloadable handbook and an online course with practical tips.

 Any medical condition that may impair your ability to drive safely must be reported to Queensland's Department of Transport and Main Roads.
 One of the medical conditions that must be disclosed is dementia.